 As mentioned previously, consider the three-part test to ensure that:

-- There exists a legitimate interest
+- There exists a legitimate interest.

-- The processing of data is necessary to achieve it
+- The processing of data is necessary to achieve it.

-- The rights and interests of data subjects are properly considered and upheld
+- The rights and interests of data subjects are properly considered and upheld.

 According to the GDPR, data subjects have the right to be in control of their personal data and the ways in which it is used.
-As a result, processing data in ways that users might not expect could violate the GDPR by virtue of not making their rights to their data expressly clear.
+As a result, processing data in ways that users might not expect could violate the GDPR by virtue of not making users’ rights to their data expressly clear.